EricLBuehler/mistral.rs/mistralrs-pyo3/README.md

 pip install maturin
 ```

-And then install `mistralrs` by executing the following.
+And then install `mistralrs` by executing the following in this directory.

 ```bash
 maturin develop -r --features ...